 The Volley - This is striking the ball out of the air.
 Keep your ankle locked and drive through the ball.
 However, when striking the ball in the air, make sure you are in a balanced position and you are not reaching out too far to meet the ball.
 Otherwise, the ball will not go straight and in the direction you want it to.
 Try to have your hips square to the ball and follow through.
 Click here to see an amazing and perfect example - Zidane Volley

 Half Volley - Meet the ball just after it bounces, just as it’s rising from the ground.
 Or, meet the ball on the run and strike through the ball just after it bounces.
 The half volley is a quick action shot where a player pounces on the chance to score before anyone else.
 It's perhaps not as difficult as the full volley but can be equally amazing if the ball goes in the net.
 And of course they both count the same.
+I guess this amazing Zlatan Ibrahimovic goal is technically a half volley but it's just an incredible goal all around.

 Bicycle Kick - Keep your back to the target and your eyes on the ball.
 Bring the knee of your non-kicking leg toward your chest followed immediately with the same motion of your kicking leg.
 The movement of your legs will appear as if you're pedaling a bicycle backwards.
 Extend both arms and your palms facing the ground behind you to brace yourself when you land.